 There are several advantages of grounding theories in such abstract ways.
 One advantage is the applicability of the theory to system relying on different physical implementation e.g., brain vs. other organs, artificial intelligence algorithms, control systems, etc. Another advantage is the ability to detect what is missing in our current theories.
 In fact, an important contribution of practopoietic theory is the insight that our classical approach to organization of the brain — based on neural networks and the learning mechanisms for the connectivity of those networks — is not sufficient.
 One additional adaptive mechanism is needed and only then can we explain or mimic biological-like intelligence.
 The formal theory is presented in this paper downloadable from arXiv.org.

-If you need to strengthen your ability to think in terms of cybernetics, I can recommend the following review paper on cybernetic theory.
+For those who need to strengthen their ability to think in terms of cybernetics, I can recommend the following review paper on cybernetic theory.

-The theory may be appealing to you if you are:
+The theory may be appealing to anyone who is:

 - interested in the principles of organization of biological systems, from genes to higher functions.

 - interested in the mind-body problem and the problems of consciousness.
 Practopoietic theory proposes a mechanism for awareness about the surrounding world.